Luiulator/FuselageLab/README.md

   - `make_plots`: generate dashboard plots to `results/figs`
   - `dpi`: matplotlib figure DPI (≥ 50)

-Notes:

-- `op.base_ratio` is derived automatically from `geom.base_ratio` for convenience.
-- Direct defaults and validation live in `src/configio.py`.

 ## What The Pipeline Does

 Code lives in `src/` and is orchestrated by `src/pipeline.py`: